Man goes overboard from Carnival cruise ship in Gulf of Mexico - NewsBreak

 At around 2:30 p.m., the Coast Guard got the call from the cruise ship and launched a search-and-rescue operation.

 According to Carnival, the Valor joined the Coast Guard to retrace its route and search for the man.
 After hours of searching the ship and nearby waters, the man was located in the ocean by Bulk Carrier CRINIS, about 20 miles south of Southwest Pass, Louisiana around 8:30 p.m.
-Thursday.Dallas Cowboys owner Jerry Jones questioned over 1957 photo
+Thursday.Police: 75-year-old man shot, killed after pointing gun at security officer

 Coast Guard Watchstanders hoisted the man up into a Jayhawk helicopter and transferred him to the New Orleans Lakefront Airport for emergency medical treatment.
 Details on the man’s medical status were not released.